University of Cape Coast: Old Site Campus

 The Old Site Campus also known as the Southern Campus is located on high grounds, above the sea level, within the Apewosika and Kokoado communities in the Cape Coast metropolis.
 The strategic setting of the Old Site Campus within these two communities had increased socio-economic activities.

-The Campus houses the University's Old Central Administration, the only female hall of residence, the Adehye Hall, the Atlantic Hall, Oguaa Hall, and University Hospital, which provides quality health service to the student population and the general public is located in here.
+The Campus houses the university's Old Central Administration, the only female hall of residence, the Adehye Hall, the Atlantic Hall, Oguaa Hall, and University Hospital, which provides quality health service to the student population and the general public is located in here.
 The Department of Vocational and Technical Educational (VOTEC) is located at the old site campus.

 New Site Campus

 New Site Campus or Northern Campus, popularly known as "Science" is within a kilometer distance from Old Site is located near the Kwaprow and Amamoma communities.
-The Northern Campus came into being as a result of the growing number of students admitted into the University.
+The Northern Campus came into being as a result of the growing number of students admitted into the university.

-The Campus houses the only male hall of the University, Casley Hayford Hall, Kwame Nkrumah Hall, Valco Hall and the Campus Broadcasting Center.
+The Campus houses the only male hall of the university, Casley Hayford Hall.
+While other halls with both girls and boys include Kwame Nkrumah Hall, Valco Hall. there is also a Campus Broadcasting Center.
 It is the location of the Science Complex Building therefore the popular name "Science".

-University Garden and the University Zoo are also located in the New Site Campus of the University.
+University Garden and the University Zoo are also located in the New Site Campus of the university.